MUSICIANS OF NOTE

 My father, Dr. Michael Kasha, passed away on June 12th, 2013.

 Designer of the Kasha guitar.
 Founder of the Institute of Molecular Biophysics at Florida State University (which in 2001 was renamed the "Kasha Laboratory" in his honor).
-He was on the Chemistry faculty of the University since 1951.
+He was on the Chemistry faculty of the University from 1951 until he passed away in 2013.
 He lived to be 92.

 He had a contagious enthusiasm for everything.
 He energized his surroundings.
 As he gazed at the world he could pinpoint subtleties or incongruities that other people had overlooked.
 He then focused his attention and uncovered something new under every unturned stone.
 He had the ability to dissect something that appeared complex and make it sound simple.